 More than 118,000 people in the United States are waiting for a life-saving organ transplant, according to UNOS.

 The behind-the-scenes politics of organ donation

-The policies of most transplant programs, which determine who gets on a waiting list, are evaluated through UNOS and the Centers for Medicare and Medicaid Services
+The policies of most transplant programs, which determine who gets on a waiting list, are evaluated through UNOS and the Centers for Medicare and Medicaid Services, among other agencies.

 Other than protecting against racial or gender discrimination “no rule says you have to transplant any given population,” Fung said.
 “But each center basically evolves their own criteria,” he said.